 If your animation is 3D and targets people under the age of 13, then this is the place for it.
 Entries will be judged on the quality of the animation and, of course, the storytelling.

 Best Made-in-Asia Original Song for a TV Series/Programme or Movie

 Songs make or break… here’s where we gather the best songs created for TV shows or movies in Asia.
 Judging criteria will be how the song enhances the production’s theme and mood, whether judges think it might be able to live on beyond the TV show/movie.
 Think Rocky’s “Eye of the Tiger”, Titanic’s “My Heart Will Go On”, Mavis Hee’s “Moonlight in the City”…

 • Other details are available at the entry/judging platform here.

-• Programme entries have to have been created in Asia and premiered (on air or streamed) in Asia between 1 July 2019 to 30 June 2020.
+• Programme entries have to have been created in Asia and premiered (on air or streamed) in Asia between 1 July 2020 and midnight on 11 June 2021.

-• The entry deadline is 30 June 2020.
-The judging process begins from 1 July.
-Finalists will be announced by mid-August and the winners will be announced on Friday, 28 August 2020.
+• The entry deadline is midnight on 11 June 2021.
+Nominees will be announced by mid-August and the winners will be announced on Friday, 27 August 2021.

-• Each entry should be one episode.
+• Each entry for TV series should be one episode.
 We would love to see your entire series at some point (and we probably already have) but we want you to choose your best episode for the particular category.

 • The original version of the programme as broadcast/streamed must be submitted.
 Please don’t edit for our benefit!
 All we want by way of adjustment from the original version are subtitles.